 Indecency should not be confused with obscenity.
 Obscenity refers to expression that receives no First Amendment protection.
 By contrast, indecency is often protected by the First Amendment, at least for adults.

-Courts have sanctioned restricting indecent broadcasts between 6 a.m. and 10 p.m.
+Courts OK no indecent broadcasts between 6 a.m. and 10 p.m.

 Courts have sanctioned restricting indecent broadcasts during hours when children may be exposed to such programming.
 In the first major landmark case on indecency over the airwaves, Federal Communications Commission v.
 Pacifica Foundation (1978), a father, while driving with his 15 year-old son, heard a 2 p.m. broadcast of “Seven Dirty Words” by comedian George Carlin.